mandrasch/mandrasch.dev/README.md

 ## Deployment

-On server it runs via adapter-node with
+On server it runs via `adapter-node` with

 ```
+# Originally it was this, but I needed dev for paraglide
-npm ci --omit dev
+# npm ci --omit dev

+npm ci
 npm run build
 ORIGIN=https://mandrasch.dev node build
 ```